elder-tubby/bonkio-parkour-generator/README.md

 **2. Convert that map data to bonk.io maps**

-1. Install this [bonk.io mod](https://github.com/elder-tubby/bonkio-parkour-generator/blob/main/browser-script/pkrGenerator.js) on a script manager like tampermonkey. <sub>[YOu'd need these mods for it to work: [code injector](https://greasyfork.org/en/scripts/433861-code-injector-bonk-io), [bonkLIB](https://greasyfork.org/en/scripts/508104-bonklib), and [bonk host](https://greasyfork.org/en/scripts/435169-bonk-host)</sub>
+1. Install this [bonk.io mod](https://github.com/elder-tubby/bonkio-parkour-generator/blob/main/browser-script/pkrGenerator.js) on a script manager like tampermonkey. <sub>[You'd need these mods for it to work: [code injector](https://greasyfork.org/en/scripts/433861-code-injector-bonk-io), [bonkLIB](https://greasyfork.org/en/scripts/508104-bonklib), and [bonk host](https://greasyfork.org/en/scripts/435169-bonk-host)</sub>
 2. Copy map data from the parkour generator app and paste it using the new mod.

 **3. Confirm your graphics are accurate**